 The program is divided into two parts of roughly equal credit-hour requirements.
 The first part of the program consists of sixty hours of basic core requirements.
-An additional three semester hours of credit is required to fulfill general speech competency, usually done by completing either CMM 150 or BUS 210.

-The second part of the general studies degree consists of sixty-two semester hours of electives of which at least thirty-three semester hours must be taken at the upper-level with a grade of C- or higher; a minimum of half of this thirty-three-hour requirement must be completed at Spring Hill.
+The second part of the general studies degree consists of sixty-two semester hours of electives of which at least thirty-three semester hours must be taken at the upper-level with a grade of C- or higher; a minimum of half of this thirty-threehour requirement must be completed at Spring Hill.
 While a C- in one of these courses will be accepted as a passing grade, all students must attain a cumulative GPA of 2.0, both overall and in the major, in order to graduate.
-General studies students must fulfill a comprehensive experience requirement by completing either GST 499 or HUM 460, or an acceptable and approved substitution.
-A 20-to-25 -page paper will be expected as part of this comprehensive experience and will describe the student's integration of the chosen major areas.
+General studies students must fulfill a comprehensive experience requirement by completing IDS 460 or an acceptable and approved substitution.
+A 20-to-25-page paper will be expected as part of this comprehensive experience and will describe the student's integration of the chosen major areas.
 Although the general studies degree is characterized by a great deal of flexibility, this degree is intended to have a focus which will be displayed in the comprehensive experience.
 Students must consult with the advisor in selecting course work for the Bachelor of Science in General Studies in order to achieve as much curricular coherence and consistency as possible.